 Modern Hebrew is the official language of Israel.
-This revived language has 9 million speakers but the number is not just native speakers but includes fluent and non-fluent speakers as well.
+This revived language has 9 million speakers (data of 2014) but the number is not just native speakers (around 5 million) but includes fluent and non-fluent speakers as well.

 1500 years after the Bibilical Hebrew stepped out of the main stream of Jewish languages, during the mid-19th century the first efforts were made to revive Hebrew as a everyday language.
 One man who played a major role in these efforts was Eliezer Ben Yehuda (1858-1922), who was the first to make exclusive use of Hebrew in his home, and encouraged the use of Hebrew among others, as well as its use in schools.